Back to Blog

 Just as 99% of doctors don’t know about herbs and nutrition (that’s not what they studied in medical school), and therefore shouldn’t give recommendations about them, I have limited knowledge about prescriptions.

-What I do know is that they’re masking an underlying issue, and most of the time, those issues are fixable.
+What I do know is that medications often mask an underlying issue.
+And most of the time, those issues are fixable with the right tools.
+The right foods, plants, exercises, and mindset.
+And the right kind of doctors (including acupuncturists).

-Ultimately this is what I want to hear from my patients; this is music to my ears: Pain relievers?
+Ultimately this is what I want to hear from my patients: Pain relievers?
 “Nah…don’t need them anymore; I feel great!”
 Thyroid medication?
 “Doc says my blood work is great and I don’t need it anymore.”
 Diuretics for hypertension?
 “I threw them out because they were making my blood pressure too low!”
+And of course, "I've completely weaned off my antidepressant and I feel GREAT!"

 But, please – there is a procedure for this.